Yongqi-Zhuo/Syno-AE/README.md

 The below preparation steps have been aggregated into `/workspace/Syno/AE/setup_tuning.sh`, but we explain them here for clarity.

-You need to copy NAS-PTE operators to the results directory.
+You need to copy the NAS-PTE operators to the results directory.

 ```bash
 mkdir -p /workspace/Syno/AE/exp_data/vision/a100/nas-pte